nikirill/personalpage/content/home/about.md

 Previously, I completed my PhD in Computer Science at [EPFL](http://www.epfl.ch/index.en.html) where I was advised by Prof. [Bryan Ford](http://bford.info/) and was a member of [IC3, The Initiative For CryptoCurrencies & Contracts](https://www.initc3.org/).
 My research interests revolve around topics in Privacy, Anonymity, Computer and Network Security, and Smart Contracts.
-I am currently focused on reducing metadata leakage from encrypted data formats and protocols for secure communication, building robust systems for private information retrieval, improving security of software-update systems, and scaling and securing smart contracts.
+I am currently focused on reducing metadata leakage from protocols for secure communication and encrypted-data formats.
+My other work include building robust systems for private information retrieval, improving security of software-update systems, and scaling and securing smart contracts.